-The annual whale migration is certainly a site to behold.
+The annual whale migration is certainly a sight to behold.
 Each year, NSW national parks welcome many eager visitors who flock to some of the most scenic locations and headlands all along the coastline to catch a glimpse of these magnificent mammals as they glide past.
-Sometimes you may be lucky enough to see their spectacular breaches, fin waves or dramatic tail slaps that signifies to us that they’re there.
+Sometimes you may be lucky enough to see their spectacular breaches, fin waves or dramatic tail slaps that signify to us that they’re there.

 But did you know what the annual whale migration is actually all about?
 Once you know what’s really going on, it can make your whale watching experience even better.

 Here’s the lowdown on the annual whale migration.

 The annual whale migration.
 Whales migrate because over time their feeding grounds and their breeding grounds have become separated.
 Now our whales undertake some of the longest migrations, between their food source and safe breeding areas, in the animal kingdom.

 The whales of course.
 Whales evolved from land mammals that lived in warm salty waters about 55 million years ago.
 They belong to the order of animals called cetacea, which also includes dolphins and porpoises.

 Humpbacks are the main species you will see off the NSW coastline, as well as southern right whales, and sometimes even blue whales, minkes and orcas (killer whales).

 Did you know?
 Over 50% of the world’s cetacean species are found in Australian waters.

 They start their swim north around May and June, and then start making their southbound journey from around August to November.
 The peak of the season is from the end of June and throughout July, when the highest numbers of whales can be seen from the NSW coastline.
 The whale watching season is getting longer because, thankfully, whale populations are increasing due to conservation efforts over recent years.